 Housing Development Internship Program

-The Housing Development Consortium and its Recruiting Diversity Task Force created this Housing Development Internship Program to support the next generation of affordable housing professions.
-The affordable housing sector is a vibrant community of committed leaders and passionate professionals all committed to shared vision of all people living with dignity in safe, healthy, and affordable homes.
+The Housing Development Consortium of Seattle-King County and its Recruiting Diversity Task Force (RDTF) have created the Housing Development Internship Program to support the next generation of diverse affordable housing professionals.
+The affordable housing sector is a vibrant community of committed leaders and passionate professionals all committed to the shared vision that all people living with dignity in safe, healthy, and affordable homes with communities of opportunity.
 This internship aims to expose driven and curious students looking to be a part of a mission-driven working community.

 - Learn and participate in affordable housing development topics including: land and property acquisition, community outreach process and facilitation, construction, financial applications and loans, planning meetings about design process, and conducting needs assessment surveys for communities.
-The end goal being that interns will learn hands-on what it takes to see an affordable housing project through from inception to construction.
+Interns will learn hands-on what it takes to see an affordable housing project through from inception to construction.

 - Encourage a diverse pool of young people to pursue careers in the affordable housing sector!